sern-handler/website/docs/guide/walkthrough/dependency-injection.md

 sidebar_position: 7
 ---
 :::warning
-This is version 2 code.
+This contains version 2 code.
 Please view [transitioning to v3](../transition)
 :::

 Since version 2.0.0, dependency injection, thanks to [iti](https://github.com/molszanski/iti), is a feature to customize your bot's utilities and structures.

 Minimal setup for any project.